 - How do I enroll in a certificate program?

 For most programs, we recommend you formally enroll after you have taken the third course in the program.
 You can complete your application online or download it and return it by fax, mail or in person.
-For intensive certificate programs, this application form must be completed along with your enrollment.

 When you begin the last class in your program, turn in a notification of completion form.
 This way our staff can notify you of any questions we have.
 We strongly encourage all certificate program students to periodically check in with a UC Davis Continuing and Professional Education representative in their subject area to make sure that their program is progressing as planned.